jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 representatives:

-    Their function is not to dictate, but to consult, and consult not only among themselves, but **as much as possible with the friends whom they represent**.
+    Their function is not to dictate, but to consult, and consult not only among themselves, but as much as possible with the friends whom they represent.
 They must regard themselves in no other light but that of chosen instruments for a more efficient and dignified presentation of the Cause of God.

 	(Shoghi Effendi, Baha'i Administration, p.
 64), emphasis added by this author.

-Emphasis is added to note that elected representatives must not only bring forward their own opinions and thoughts in discussion, but must also be aware of those throughout the community.

 Likewise, Baha'i communities have meetings where all members of the Baha'i Faith may make recommendations and proposals for consideration